 What if my spouse does not want the divorce?

-There is a Florida statute that gives the court the authority to abate the proceedings and order the parties to 90 days of marital counseling.
+There is a divorce law in Florida that gives the court the authority to abate the proceedings and order the parties to 90 days of marital counseling.
 This statute is rarely invoked because if one of the parties truly believes that the marriage is irretrievably broken and marital counseling will not help, the court is likely to find that the marriage is irretrievably broken.

 Do the other issues – child support, child custody, alimony, and property – have to be decided before the divorce is final?